-Questions or concerns about discrimination of students based on any of the reasons listed above should be directed to Rebecca Bain.
+Questions or concerns about discrimination of students based on any of the reasons listed above should be directed to Rebecca Bain, Superintendent, bainr@fruitvaleisd.com, 903-896-4729.

 Field Trips (Co-Curricular or Extra Curricular Travel)

 All field trips shall be submitted on the Field Trip Request Form at least (2) weeks prior to a field trip.
 The field trip request will be forwarded to the appropriate administrator for approval.
 The final approval will rest with the Superintendent.
 A requisition shall be submitted for admission fees, meals, etc., if any.